roshantaneja/School_Notes/Chemistry Honours/Unit 5 - Properties of Elements/1-11 - Unit 5 Lesson 2.md

 | Strontium carbonate      | Sr2+, CO3 2-              | SrCO3    |
 | Zinc chloride            | Zn2+, Cl 1-               | ZnCl2    |
 | manganese (IV) hydroxide | Mn2+, OH 1-               | Mn(OH)2  |

-NEXT STEPS:

-1. Reflect on today’s question: What elements are in smartphones and how are they different from each other?

-2. Open up the IMT for this unit, complete all boxes for lesson 2

-3. Make sure all parts of the L5.2 student sheet are complete and complete the check for understanding on Schoology.

-**